 Our Leadership Team

-Samantha Jeandebien joined Nea in 2020.
-She currently serves as Interim Assistant Lead Facilitator for grades K-8.
+Samantha Jeandebien joined Nea in 2020 and currently serves as Assistant Lead Facilitator for grades 6-12.
 She has an extensive background in youth development and education and has been an advocate and ally for youth in the Bay Area for over 15 years.
 Before joining Nea, she worked for Bay Area Community Resources where she developed and managed youth-focused extended learning programs that provided students with the equivalent of 90 extra school days per year.

-Jasmine Yip joined Nea as Office Manager in 2021.
+Jasmine Yip joined Nea as School Operations Manager in 2021.
 A proud Nea alumna (Class of 2016), she earned her Bachelor's degree in Legal Studies at UC Santa Cruz.
-Jasmine is excited get to know all the current learners and families who make up the Nea community.
-We are grateful to have her back at Nea in her new role.
+Jasmine is a talented manager and multi-tasker who brings a calm and friendly vibe to the Nea Office.
+We are grateful to have her back at Nea.

 Roxanna Montoya became Nea's Office Manager in 2021, after serving Nea as a paraprofessional in the Special Education department since 2015.
 She is currently working on her Bachelor's of Science at the University of Phoenix.
 Roxie married her best friend in 2019 and now has a young daughter, Ariel.
 In her free time, Roxie enjoys swimming and spending time with her family.